monsoonmaelstrom/book2/book2.md

 I nod.
 It’s about what I expected.
 “I’m not surprised,” I eventually say.
 “What do you think the chances are she’s able to figure out how to manage it?”

-“Not high,” he says.
+“Not high,” he responds.
 After thinking about it for a minute, he goes on to add, “Maybe twenty percent.
 Probably less.”

 “Yeah.”